Education Leadership (Ed.D); Superintendent Certification

-This course explores contemporary issues that educational leaders face as they continue to lead their districts to higher levels of performance and achievement.
-A strong emphasis is placed on continuous improvement models as a foundation for implementing educational reform policies and mandates.
+This course explores contemporary issues that educational leaders face as they continue to lead organizations to higher levels of performance and achievement.
+A strong emphasis is placed on examining current problems in education that contribute to ongoing inequities in education.
 A variety of topics such as current legal, political, social, cultural and economic issues as they relate to educational policy and decision-making will be discussed.
 Prerequisite: Admission to the doctoral program.

 EDLD 661.
 Dissertation Prospectus Development.
 3 Hours.

 This course explores the theory, design frameworks, and how they relate to research methodologies in education.
 Various applications of research and procedures including quantitative analyses, naturalistic inquiry, research design, and preparation of research proposals as they relate to the discipline of educational administration constitute the core topics of this course.
 The end product of this course will be Chapter 1 of the dissertation proposal.
-These proposals will be used to determine dissertation chair assignments.
 Prerequisite: Admission to the doctoral program.
 This course is to be taken in the final semester of course work before dissertation.